DevXino/Personal-and-University-Projects/Easy Wander/WebApp/README.md

 NOLEGGIO DI MONOPATTINI (Scooter Rental)
-This is a project for the course "Tecnologie Web" from Universitá Parthenope, Naples
+This is a project for the course "Tecnologie Web" from Università Parthenope, Naples

 The following tecnologies have been used:
 - HTML5